lokspel/DeathSwap/README.md

 # DeathSwap

-Last-player-standing minigame for Paper.
+Last-player-standing minigame.
 Join a lobby, teleport to a fresh world, swap positions with a random alive opponent every interval, and stay alive until only you remain.

 ## Features